Are you one of the 25 million people worldwide who regularly enjoy rock climbing?

 Whether you’ve been climbing for decades or you just completed your first climbing course, you won’t get anywhere without the right rock climbing harness.

 Even if you start out renting or borrowing from friends, eventually you’ll want to invest in your equipment.
-With so many options out there, though, how do you know what type of climbing harness is best for you?
+With so many options out there, though, how do you know what type of rock climbing harness is best for you?

-In this post, we’ll walk you through everything you need to know to select the best climbing harness.
+In this post, we’ll walk you through everything you need to know to select the best rock climbing harness.

 Harness Selection Tips